-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2021

 Governmental Activities: Budgeted expenditures in the General Fund are expected to increase.
+The tax rate is expected to increase in the upcoming year.

 Business-type Activities.
 Utility rates in the Town will remain the same for the next year.
+Expenditures are expected to increase and fund balance has been appropriated in the amount of \$180,000.